Freescale RS08: Architectural features

+Indirect addressing always goes through the D[X] register.

+Reading or writing to the D[X] register indirectly reads or writes to some other byte of memory (or memory-mapped I/O), a byte whose address is stored in a combination of the PAGESEL and the X index register.

+This way of implementing indirect addressing is similar to the PIC architecture using its INDF register to indirectly reads or writes to some other byte, whose address is stored in a combination of the PIC's BANKSEL register and FSR register.

 Interrupt handling

 Interrupts are not dispatched through interrupt vectors, as with nearly all other Freescale processors.
 RS08 interrupts can wake the processor from a WAIT or STOP condition (where execution is temporarily halted), but otherwise do not change program flow.
 In essence, RS08 runs any thread of programming to completion.
 The effect is vaguely similar to cooperative multitasking in operating systems.

 Though handling external events is synchronous, no overhead due to context switching is required, and low-power operation is possible.
 Interrupt arbitration is exclusively software-controlled.